PhD in Higher Education Administration

 - US students with less than 3 years full time professional work experience in higher education, or for those without a master's degree in higher education/student affairs: 2 (two) Internships will be required, both counting towards the Specialization/Concentration requirements.

-- Students with a master's degree in higher education/student affairs and with more than 3 years professional experience work experience in higher education, 1 (one) internship will be required counting towards the Specialization/Concentration requirements.
+- Students with a master's degree in higher education/student affairs and with 3-5 years professional experience work experience in higher education, 1 (one) internship will be required counting towards the Specialization/Concentration requirements.

-- Students with more than 8 years of full-time professional work experience in higher education may request in writing that their internship requirement be waived.
-In lieu of the internship, students would be required to complete an additional course to fulfill Specialization/Concentration requirements.
+- Students with more than 5 years of full-time professional work experience in higher education may request in writing that their internship requirement be waived.
+In lieu of the internship, students would be required to complete additional courses to fulfill Specialization/Concentration requirements.

 IV.
 Dissertation Preparation/Capstone Methods Course (3 credits)